 Monday to Friday 09:00-16:00, Sunday 10:00-17:00, closed on Saturday and Wednesday.

-This plant based coffee bar is located close to the Kloosterstraat for antique and midcentury design shopping.
+This plant based coffee bar is located close to the Kloosterstraat, which is known for antique and midcentury design shopping.
 'Koco' is the latest addition to the well-known Caffènation 'family' and settled in the same building as Belgian denim brand Eat Dust.
 Here you can expect to drink light roasted coffee with fruity flavours made from in-season and traceable beans, for which the farmer received a fair price.

 As the name and logo (a hook) suggests, this coffee bar is opened in a former butchery and has some nice references in the interior to its former purpose.
 In 2020 the owners of Butchers started their own micro roastery in Antwerp, named Andy Roasters with their philosophy: 'Digging.
 Playing.
 Understanding Coffee'.

 Their delicious breakfast and lunch options; like for example pancakes, a sandwich and burgers (also a vegetarian one) are also possible to take away.